-The above text has documented that the MEBCO College Point Development project potentially may preserve archaeological evidence prehistoric period.
-This location is considered sensitive to the preservation of prehistoric archaeological remains because topographically similar to several locations of documented prehistoric sites.
-Four such sites exist within a two mile radius of the project area, and nearly all are adjacent to streams, a description which characterizes the MEBCO College Point Development site.
-The nearest site lies within what was marshy ground as recently as 1912, which also applies to the project area.
-Although no prehistoric artifacts have been reported from this location, it is our opinion that its physical condition would have been a temporary camp for the procurement of fish, shellfish and/or game.
-It is also our conclusion that the MEBCO project area is not sensitive to the preservation of historic archaeological This location is shown as marsh on the nineteenth century evidence. maps, and no evidence for any structures is shown on any of the maps or plans examined as part of this research.
+The above text has documented that the Petracca College Point Development project potentially may preserve archaeological evidence from the prehis-This location is considered sensitive to the preservation of prehistoric archaeological remains because it is topographically similar to several locations of documented prehistoric sites.
+Four such sites exist within a two mile radius of the project area, and nearly all are adjacent to streams, a description which characterizes the Petracca College Point Development site.
+The nearest site lies within what was marshy ground as recently as 1912, which also applies to the project Although no prehistoric artifacts have been reported from this location, it is our opinion that its physical condition would have been conducive to its use and/or occupation during prehistory, particularly as a temporary camp for the procurement of fish, shellfish and/or game.
+It is also our conclusion that the Petracca project area is not sensitive to the preservation of historic archaeological evidence.
+This location is shown as marsh on the nineteenth century maps, and no evidence for any structures is shown on any of the maps or plans examined as part of this research.